This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 Sometimes the at fault parties insurer may ask to assess your vehicle.
 They may even offer to repair it for you.

-You need to be mindful that when an insurer assess a vehicle they have obligations under the “Written Off Vehicle Register” irrespective of whether you are there customer or not.
+You need to be mindful that when an insurer assess a vehicle they have obligations under the “Written Off Vehicle Register” irrespective of whether you are their customer or not.

 All insurance companies who assess cars (whether it be the car of their own insured or not) are obliged to notify the WOVR.
 Once the WOVR is notified it may be impossible to remove.